auremoser/mozsci/log/worklog.md

 * work with kalpana about the fluxx_todos.md
 * update fellows' agenda for workweek
 * review fellows' etherpads - email them about IFF
+* IFF booking, and reach out to solana, melissa, kalpana about budget
 * fluxx blog post and FAQS for OWF host orgs